 Tuna pate with cream cheese will keep for up to 3 days in the fridge.
 Store it in an airtight jar or container.

-Canned tuna is a good low fat source of protein.
+Canned tuna is a good low low-fat source of protein.
 It's rich in B vitamins, minerals and has some vitamin D. Skipjack tuna is the healthiest choice as it is lower in mercury.
-Keep a tin of tuna in the pantry, and you can whip up a healthy meal in no time.
+Keep a few tins of tuna in the pantry, and you can whip up a healthy meal in no time.

 Tuna in water is lower in calories and fat than tuna in oil.
-Tuna in oil also has less beneficial fish oils as the oil that it is packed tends to leach the fatty acids from the fish.
-To make this recipe you'll need tuna in water as it will make a nicer textured pate.
+Tuna in oil also has less beneficial omega-3 fish oils, as the oil in which it is packed tends to leach the fatty acids from the fish.
+To make this healthy tuna pate, it's best to use tuna in water, which gives the finished recipe a better texture.

 Other healthy canned fish recipes

-Canned fish is a convenient and budget friendly way to include more fish in your diet.
-You can use a can of tuna to make these tuna and sweetcorn fritters, or tuna quiche.
+Canned fish is a convenient and budget-friendly way to include more fish in your diet.
+You can use a can of tuna fish to make these tuna and sweetcorn fritters, or tuna quiche.
 You could also try a quick and healthy mackerel pate, or use a can of fish to make these gluten free fishcakes.

 Your feedback and questions are much appreciated.